 How do you know if you live in a hard water area?

-The hardness of water is measured in milligrams per liter or grains per gallon, but there are some things to look for if this information isn’t readily to hand.
+The hardness of water is measured in milligrams per litre or grains per gallon, but there are some things to look for if this information isn’t readily available.

-Hard water can result in the mineral build-up (called scale) around water fixtures, white spots on dishes, and dry irritated hands and skin.
+Hard water can result in mineral build-up (called scale) around water fixtures, white spots on dishes, and dry, irritated hands and skin.
 You can also refer to municipal websites for information on the hardness of the water in your area.

 Effectively hand washing your dishes doesn’t just come down to the dish soap you use.